top of page

 Texture and abstraction are the main focus of my work, so I'm constantly experimenting with tools and techniques to achieve interesting surfaces.
 I use silicone bowl scrapers, palette knives, brushes and other tools such as bamboo skewers and brayers to apply, scrape, wipe and remove layers of paint, creating texture as I build each painting.
 I collect a variety of everyday objects to use as stamps and stencils to press into the oil & cold wax which creates shapes on the surface.
 These can be as simple as bubble wrap, cardboard, embossed wallpaper, tissue paper, and string.

-This is just quick overview of my answers about the way that I use materials, tools and techniques.
+This is just quick overview of how I use materials, tools and techniques.
 I share more about this in my workshops in my studio in Elora, Ontario, Canada.
 If you’re interested in learning more, please visit my Art Classes page.

 bottom of page